ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   supported by the TAM.
 Details
   about the cipher suite encoding can be found in {{teep-ciphersuite}}.

-supported-eat-suit-cipher-suites
+supported-suit-cose-profiles
-: The supported-eat-suit-cipher-suites parameter lists the EAT and SUIT cipher suites supported by the TAM.
+: The supported-suit-cose-profiles parameter lists the SUIT profiles supported by the TAM.
 Details about the cipher suite encoding can be found in {{eat-suit-ciphersuite}}.